GWLab-UML/Protocols/Oyster_maintenance/Oyster Shell Macroparasite Protocol.md

 ### Boring sponge

 1. Open ImageJ, just like graphing the blisters, and ensure the scale is set to one Inch. (see above) All steps are the same

 2. Open the folder where your pictures of the shells are saved and start from the dorsal side.
 We are focused on the dorsal side because it shows the most damage.
 Having the hand tool ready to move the image to the desired position, and to move it readily.
 Look at the shell as a whole and note if there is any crumbling of the shell near the umbo.
-If there is any shell degradation near the umbo, zoom in and see if there are any small holes associated with it.
+If there is any shell damage near the umbo, zoom in and see if there are any small holes associated with it.

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXcub5gkeV_JLK2cAWpgz-T9Qai8MR2y1TSwHMoaREk_nxBJzep-F5VV4TnuhPyFRCFDWA7U3X38dwhWQkrm0Flgj1m-Yzu9L0aSskXCXa8C-vdzBVq3Ko9wq5WJxhTKZOyk16sGqA?key=JDzKcoJQwuC_JsCdwCkMPw)

 3. It could be small holes, discoloration (yellow or orange), and “honeycomb patterning.”
 The yellow arrow pointing at the right umbo is damaged, but there are no small holes or crumbling, and it can't be classified as boring sponge.

 4. Use the free-hand tool or, for larger areas, use the polygon tool to map out the entire radius and calculate the area.
 This should be done for both shells, and then log data in columns labeled:

-5. Total area of all boring sponge per valve
+	1. Total area of all boring sponge per valve

-6. The picture below shows the “honeycomb” and yellowing of the sponge on the oyster.
+5. The picture below shows the “honeycomb” and yellowing of the sponge on the oyster.
 The bottom is broken, but it should still be counted because of the damage.

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXfTtF2Rv2ZMq7IPykA5F4G6fa_funRkzD0wP4ZfFsNK576R5E3_GMp4k5ajM4ahoj7lwAAjEkOXRCd_k-HubMqrOLBOBcR0r0bkeojvw30eoH2oquDHDMv-1Yyw1QrQWdMtqAd6TA?key=JDzKcoJQwuC_JsCdwCkMPw)